Roy Reding

-Roy Reding, born 17 July 1965 in Luxembourg City, is a Luxembourgish Member of Parliament, lawyer, politician and vice-president of the ADR, as well as treasurer of the Alliance of European Conservatives and Reformists (AECR), a centre-right eurosceptic European political party, of which the ADR is a member.
+Roy Reding (born 17 July 1965) is a Luxembourgish lawyer, politician, and former vice-president of the ADR, as well as former treasurer of the Alliance of European Conservatives and Reformists (AECR), a centre-right eurosceptic European political party, of which the ADR is a member.

-Life
+Early life and education

-Reding spent his childhood in Bech, a village near Echternach and has lived in Fischbach, Mersch and in Folschette by Rambrouch, with his current residence being in Luxembourg City.
-Reding is the father of four children and is married to Karine Reuter, former Judge and currently Notary in Pétange.
-Reding went to school in Echternach with, among others, the former Justice and Culture Minister Octavie Modert and the former Secretary-General of the DP, Georges Gudenburg.
-Having obtained his qualification of secondary education, Reding studied Law at the Paul Cézanne University in Aix-en-Provence, whence he obtained a Bachelor of Laws.
-Ensuing this degree, Reding obtained a Master of Laws from the University Robert Schumann in Straßburg.
+Reding spent his childhood in Bech, a village near Echternach, and has lived in Fischbach, Mersch, and Folschette (near Rambrouch), with his current residence being in Luxembourg City.
+Reding has four children and is married to Karine Reuter, a former judge who is currently a notary in Pétange.
+Reding went to school in Echternach with, among others, the former Justice and Culture Minister Octavie Modert and the former Secretary-General of the Democratic Party Georges Gudenburg.
+Following the completion of his secondary education, Reding studied Law at Paul Cézanne University in Aix-en-Provence, whence he obtained a Bachelor of Laws.
+He then obtained a Master of Laws from Robert Schuman University in Strasbourg.